micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan/index.md

 sudo ip -6 route add {**IPV6 of the microROS node**} dev lowpan0 proto kernel metric 50 pref medium
 ```

-Once hte setup done, the docker may be run:
+Once the setup is done, the docker may be run:
 ```bash
 docker run -it --network host microros/micro-ros-agent:dashing udp6 --port 9999  -v6